NikolaTesla13/NikolaTesla13/README.md

 I'm a software engineer who really likes to mess up with new technologies!

-    🔭 I’m currently working on a video editor in C, follow me for updates!
+    🔭 I’m currently working on a game engine in LWJGL.

-    🌱 I’m currently learning video editing.
+    🌱 I’m currently learning about graphics.

     👯 I’m looking to collaborate on open source projects, especially game engines!

-    🤔 I’m looking for help with GUI in C.
+    🤔 I’m looking for help with a good GUI library for Opengl with Java bindings.

     💬 Ask me about low level stuff.